 By Chris Cillizza,

-President Obama, for owning an economy that’s going nowhere fast, you had the worst week in Washington.
+President Obama, for acting mopey rather than hope-y, you had the worst week in Washington.
 Congrats, or something.

 Have a candidate for the Worst Week in Washington?
 E-mail Chris Cillizza at email@example.com.